 Once the buyer has selected the real estate to be acquired, an agreement of sale will be negotiated and signed.
-Our discussion here will focus on specific aspects of the real estate contract.
+Contract law in general is discussed in (Reference mayer 1.0-ch08 not found in Book); our discussion here will focus on specific aspects of the real estate contract.
 The Statute of Frauds requires that contracts for sale of real estate must be in writing.
 The writing must contain certain information.